cybercongress/cybernomics/bostrom_simulation/README.md

 ## Investments into infrastructure

-BOOT Supply
+- BOOT Supply
-BOOT Staked
+- BOOT Staked
-Comission = 10%
+- Comission = 10%
-BOOT price
+- BOOT price
-Validator count = 92
+- Validator count = 92

-Target - revenue of 1 validator
+Target goal of simulation is to estimate revenue of 1 validator.

 ## Further work